ellipsephp/dispatcher/README.md

 So what's the point you may ask.

 The point of `DispatcherFactory` is to be decorated by other factories resolving the given values as Psr-15 middleware/request handler before delegating the dispatcher creation to the original `DispatcherFactory`.
-It is a starting point for factory decorators (also called resolvers) which ensure the produced dispatcher would fail nicely when some values are not resolved as a Psr-15 instance.
+It is a starting point for factory decorators (also called resolvers) which ensure the produced dispatcher would fail nicely when some values are not resolved as Psr-15 instances.

-It is recommended for those factory decorators to implement `Ellipse\DispatcherFactoryInterface` so they all have the same `->__invoke()` method signature.
+It is recommended for those factory decorators to implement `Ellipse\DispatcherFactoryInterface` so they can also be decorated by other decorators.

 Here is an example of callable resolving using the `Ellipse\Dispatcher\CallableResolver` class from the [ellipse/dispatcher-callable](https://github.com/ellipsephp/dispatcher-callable) package: